nikhitkumar00/QR-Generator-Website/README.md

 5. Click the "Generate" button to create the QR code.

-6. The generated QR code will be displayed in the "QR Appears here" section.
+6. The generated QR code will be displayed on the page.

-## Files

-- `index.html`: The main HTML file that contains the structure and form for generating QR codes.

-- `index.css`: The CSS file for styling the web page and form.

-- `index.js`: The JavaScript file that handles user interactions and QR code generation.

-## Dependencies

-This project uses the [QR Server API](https://api.qrserver.com/v1/create-qr-code/) to generate QR codes.
-There are no additional dependencies or libraries required.

-## Contributing

-If you would like to contribute to this project, please fork the repository and create a pull request with your changes.
-We welcome contributions and suggestions for improvement.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Enjoy creating QR codes with this simple tool!

 ---

-Feel free to customize and enhance this QR code generator as needed.
-Happy coding!
+*This QR code generator is hosted on [Netlify](https://www.netlify.com/).
+If you have any feedback or suggestions for improvement, please feel free to share them.*